-- The teacher may define some initial open-ended questions but do not adopt the role of a leader.
+- The teacher may define some initial open-ended questions but does not adopt the role of a leader.

-- Once over, a review of the techniques used, and the group’s effectiveness at using them, should be performed and learnings fed into future seminars.
+- Once over, a review of the techniques and the group’s effectiveness at using them should be performed and learnings fed into future seminars.

 It takes time to learn and use the Socratic method effectively and should be considered a necessary part of the group’s overall journey.